edgio-docs/edgio-docs/src/pages/guides/alerts.md

 To enable a disabled alert:

-1. Go to the alerts section of your Project Settings.
+1. Go to the alerts section of your site's settings.
-2. Click on the Kebab <GoKebabVertical className="inline-icon"/> menu in the actions column.
+2. Click on the <GoKebabVertical className="inline-icon"/> (**ACTIONS**) menu in the actions column.
 3. Click on **Enable.**

 ![Enable a disabled alert](/images/alerts/enable-alert.png)